Donor Profile

 How much ODA does the Netherlands contribute?

-The 2023 preliminary ODA figures show that the Netherlands was the 7th-largest donor country, spending US$7.4 billion on ODA.
+In 2023, OECD ODA data show that the Netherlands was the 7th-largest donor country, spending US$7.4 billion on ODA.
 This corresponded to 0.66% of its GNI, putting it in 7th place in a ranking of countries’ ODA expenditures relative to the size of their economies.

 How is the Netherlands’ ODA changing?

-Between 2020-2021 the Netherlands’ ODA and GDP decreased, followed by an increase in 2022, partly due to increased spending on IDRCs.
+Between 2020-2021, the Netherlands’ ODA and GDP decreased, followed by an increase in 2022 that held level in 2023, partly due to increased spending on IDRCs.

 Where is the Netherlands’ ODA allocated?

-In 2022, the Netherlands channelled 66% of its ODA bilaterally, including earmarked funding through multilaterals.
+In 2023, the Netherlands channeled 69% of its ODA bilaterally.
 This split between bilateral and multilateral funding in the Netherlands is likely to remain stable in coming years.
 The Netherlands’ strong bilateral funding focus is reflective of the government’s focus on promoting trade relationships and strengthening the link between development and trade.

 Bilateral Spending

-The Netherlands' spent the second-largest share of bilateral ODA in 2022 on government and civil society.
+The Netherlands spent the second-largest share of bilateral ODA in 2023 on government and civil society.
 Funding to global health, an area closely related to Dutch thematic priorities, saw a significant jump between 2020-2021, and remained elevated in 2022.

 The Netherlands selects its focus regions and countries based on three elements: